lennygir/polito-se2-23-02-thesis/README.md

 This component, when rendered within a UI, would display a Chip containing the user's avatar, name, and role.
 It pulls user information from a UserContext, and provides user details across the application.

+### AppAlert

+This component utilizes the Material-UI library to display alert messages in a Snackbar.
+It is designed to show notifications to the user with a message, severity level, and a customizable closing mechanism.

 ### ApplicationDetails